 - Difficulty concentrating

-- Difficulty remembering details (eg, phone numbers, appointments, tracking daily activities)
+- Difficulty remembering details, such as phone numbers, appointments, or tracking daily activities

 - Slowed thinking

 - Longer time needed to complete complicated tasks